GoknurK/GoknurK/README.md

 <img src="banner_image.png" alt="GK_Data_Science"/>

-As a data scientist/data analyst, I bring over 5 years of experience as a data analyst/data scientist and a background in psychology, specializing in statistical modeling and machine learning.
+As a Data Scientist/Data Analyst, I bring over 5 years of experience and a background in psychology, specializing in statistical modeling and machine learning.
 Proficient in Python, SQL, and various data visualization tools.

 <h3 align="left">Connect with me:</h3>
 <p align="left">